grafana/grafana/docs/sources/linking/data-link-variables.md

 ## Template variables

+You can also use template variables in data link URLs.
+For more information, refer to [Templates and variables]({{< relref "../variables/_index.md" >}}).

-When linking to another dashboard that uses template variables, select variable values for whoever clicks the link.
+When linking to another dashboard that uses template variables, select variable values to apply them for whoever clicks the link.

 `${myvar:queryparams}` - where `myvar` is a name of the template variable that matches one in the current dashboard that you want to use.